top of page

 Dramaturg: Jill Iverson

 Pluto is a story of loss, pain, and the endurance of love.
 Our biggest question in the conception of Pluto was how to sonically exemplify this without drowning the world of the play.
-In collaboration with my co-designer, Abigail Coppock, I used harmonic, binaural beats and drones to bring us out of our world and subs low enough to shake the stage to bring us back down.
+In collaboration with my co-designer, Abigail Coppock, I used harmonic, binaural beats and drones to bring us out of our world and a vibrational system installed in the set to shake the stage and bring us back down.

 Third Litany Sequence